sreckoj/CP4I-ACE-CI-CD-Jenkins/README.md

 # IBM ACE CI/CD with Jenkins

 >**IMPORTANT NOTE:** This document is based on the version CP4I 2020.3.1.
-From version 2021.2.1 on, it is possible to use an external repository for the bar files and therefore simplify the procedure.
+From version 2021.2.1 on, it is possible to use an external repository for the bar files and therefore to avoid creating custom images and simplify the procedure.
+Please see the following example: [ACE_Tekton_Operators](https://github.com/isalkovic/ACE_Tekton_Operators)
 ---

 **Table of contents**